Want to extend the life of your water heater and save on energy costs?

 - Rust-Colored Water: If the water coming out of your faucets is rust-colored, it is likely that your water heater is corroded and in need of replacement.

 - Strange Noises: If you hear rumbling, popping, or other strange noises coming from your water heater, it may be a sign of sediment buildup and in need of maintenance.

 - Lack of Pressure: If you notice that the water pressure is low, it may be a sign of a problem with the water heater.

 - Age: If your water heater is more than 10-15 years old and showing signs of wear and tear, it may be time to consider a replacement.

-- Warning Signs: If you see warning signs like rusting or leakage on the tank, it is time to contact a professional.
+Warning Signs: If you see warning signs like rusting or leakage on the tank, it is time to contact our professional.

 It is important to address these issues as soon as possible, to prevent further damage and to ensure the safety of your household.
 One of our plumbing experts at AVS Heating and Air Conditioning will be able to diagnose and fix the problem and advise you on whether the water heater needs to be repaired or replaced.

 To schedule an appointment, call us at (703) 457-9028 (VA Customers) or (301) 686-7129 (MD Customers).